Martin Truex Jr. dominates at Darlington to 3rd win of year - WTMJ

 AP Sports Writer

 DARLINGTON, S.C.
-(AP) — Martin Truex Jr. powered his way around Darlington Raceway, sweeping both stages and leading the final 105 laps Sunday.
+(AP) — Martin Truex Jr. got nervous in a hurry near the end of his dominating drive at Darlington Raceway.

-Kyle Larson cut into Truex’s often large lead over the final 30 laps, coming as close as two car-lengths down the stretch.
-But the Joe Gibbs Racing driver held him off for his third victory of the season.
+Barely pushed much of the race, the Joe Gibbs Racing driver suddenly saw Kyle Larson catching up in the closing laps.

+Truex, though, called on his steady demeanor and track focus to pull away for his third NASCAR Cup Series victory this season.

 “Hopefully, we can keep this rolling,” Truex said.